dunkelfrosch/phpcoverfish/README.md

     -l / --output-level      detail of scan result output (0=minimal, 1=normal(default), 2=detailed)
-    --output-prevent-echo    if you fetch results in json format, you can hide direct output and analyse results as as a json object directly, this parameter is mainly used for testing purposes --no-ansi                prevent colorul output of rendering results
+    --output-prevent-echo    if you fetch results in json format, you can hide direct output and analyse results as as a json object directly, this parameter is mainly used for testing purposes --exclude-path           exclude a specific path from your planned scan --no-ansi                prevent colorul output of rendering results

 ### Parameters (in development, not yet available in alpha)